Chair of Governors

 Gill is a Foundation Governor, representing the church on the governing body.

-Ruth has three children at Coton C of E (VC) Primary School, the eldest of whom started in Reception in 2013.
-Since this time, she has been impressed by the way the children in school are treated as individuals in terms of both care and education.
+Ruth has three children who have attended Coton C of E (VC) Primary School, one of whom is still at the school.
+Since her first child attended the school she has been impressed by the way the children are treated as individuals in terms of both care and education.
 She would like to help support the school to continue in this valuable work.
-With three children at the school spread across the years, Ruth hopes that she will be able to have a good understanding of the relevant issues.

 Ruth's background is in materials, science and physics.
 She works as a project manager at a large engineering company.
 In her spare time, she is a keen viola player and runner.